 If you’ve experienced wanderlust, you know the affect travel can have on your mood, personality, and soul.
-Whether you’re heading to the Surrey Beach house in New Jersey to unwind after visiting Las Vegas or exploring the ruins of the Mayan Riviera in Mexico, every place you visit changes you.
+Whether you’re heading to the Surrey Beach house in New Jersey to unwind after visiting Las Vegas or exploring the ruins in Mexico, every place you visit changes you.

 Travel is more than taking a vacation or spending a few nights in a hotel.
 It can be challenging, gritty, and ultimately life-changing.
 Here are just a few reasons why travel makes you an awesome person.

 Traveling gives you a better idea of who you are as a person and the things you require to be happy.
 To travel well, you need to sit down and think about how you can have the best experience possible.
 What do you need to be happy?
 What must you bring with you to guarantee your comfort?
 What can you do without?
 As you travel to more places, you’ll have experience to reflect upon and determine your path forward.
 Things you may have forgotten to pack last time will be at the top of your list next time.
 Places you never thought you’d want to visit become a fixture in your plans.

 As you travel, you will become more aware of how you feel at any given moment.
 Are you content?
 Are you comfortable?
 Are you uncomfortable but happy, because you’re experiencing something amazing?
 Travel allows you to get to know yourself better than ever before.